 Competent LSPs do not have to force their clients into the use of proprietary TM, TMS, or CMS (Content Management System) tools.
 They architect their solutions and processes to interface to other solutions used by their clients.
 With a slew of tools and solutions out there, this is the only way to maintain customer-centricity!

-It simply pays to have the luxury to wait till lower risk solutions emerge, and when they do, it pays to know that you are empowered to easily transition to them, along with all your hard-earned global content!
+It simply pays to have the luxury to wait till lower risk solutions emerge.
+And when they do, it pays to know that you are empowered to easily transition to them.
+This will also include all your hard-earned global content!